noir-lang/noir/docs/docs/about_aztec/roadmap/engineering_roadmap.md

 ## Hashes

-- An improved, standardised Pedersen hash in barretenberg.
+- An improved, standardized Pedersen hash in barretenberg.
 - Poseidon hashing in barretenberg.

 ## Tree epochs